Families Aren’t Using This Cost-Busting College Tool

 6. How to easily locate the calculators.

-It can be difficult finding net price calculators on college websites.
-A quick way to locate this tool is to Google the name of the college and net price calculator.
-You can also search for a college’s net price calculator at the U.S. Department of Education’s Net Price Calculator Center.
+It can be difficult finding net price calculators on websites.
+A quick way to locate this tool is to Google the name of the school and net price calculator.
+You can also search for a net price calculator at the U.S. Department of Education’s Net Price Calculator Center.

-7. Ask about the accuracy of a college’s net price calculator.
+7. Ask about the accuracy of a net price calculator.

 The net price that a calculator produces is an estimate, not a guarantee.
-It makes sense to ask a college how accurate its calculator is.
-Fordham University, for instance, says on its website that “for 84\\\\\\\% of students, the estimated net price is within $5,000 of the actual net price.”
+It makes sense to ask how accurate its calculator is.
+Fordham University, for instance, says on its website that “For 84% of students, the estimated net price is within $5,000 of the actual net price.”

 8. Provide solid figures.

 The net prices that you generate will only be as reliable as the financial and academic data that you share with these tools.
 Be sure to include accurate figures.
 If you are puzzled by results, try running the net price calculator again with more accurate figures.